 For websites with solid content marketing focus, venturing into direct online sales requires some amount of flexibility.
 For example, if you have a travel blog you can think of starting to sell your travel guidebooks.
 But unlike rigorous eCommerce stores, you need only a few sales feature.
 On the other hand, you cannot compromise on your main strength, travel blogs.
 For such websites, adding an eCommerce plugin with the existing CMS solution can just be enough.

 Secondly, the CMS solution for modern websites should focus on the visual and interactive elements instead of publishing plain texts.
-The blogs must accompany images, sliders and moving images, visually appealing infographics, embedded video contents and visual optimisation with different font type and size.
+The blogs must accompany images, sliders and moving images, visually appealing infographics, embedded video contents and visual optimization with different font type and size.
 A sophisticated design for the contents is key to the successful use of CMS.

 Besides the regular content management capabilities, eCommerce CMS hold have the following features and abilities.